 During the first year, each program provides basic training in organic, physical, and analytical chemistry, as well as in biology and physiology.
 The Honours and Major programs become more specialized in biochemistry during the following two years, with additional work in chemistry and biology.

 The increasing involvement of complex technology in modern society requires personnel trained in both chemistry and biology.
-With the advent of biotechnology, the combination of chemistry, molecular biology, enzymology, and genetic engineering found in the biochemistry program provides the essential background and training.
-The researcher is in an advantageous position to fulfil this role and assume a wide variety of positions in industry and the health field.
+With the advent of biotechnology, the combination of chemistry, molecular biology, enzymology, and genetic manipulation found in the biochemistry program provides the essential background and training.
+The researcher is prepared to fulfil this role and to assume a wide variety of positions in industry and health-related fields.
 These positions include: research and development in the chemical and pharmaceutical industries; testing and research in government and hospital laboratories; and management.
 Many graduates pursue higher degrees in research and attain academic positions in universities and colleges.

 |Rhoda Blostein; B.Sc., M.Sc., Ph.D.(McG.), F.R.S.C. (joint appt. with Medicine)|

 |Peter E. Braun; B.Sc., M.Sc.(Br.
 Col.), Ph.D.(Calif., Berk.)|

 |Maria Zannis-Hadjopoulos; B.Sc., M.Sc., Ph.D.(McG.) (joint appt. with Oncology and Medicine)|

 |Nicole Beauchemin; B.Sc., M.Sc., Ph.D.(Montr.) (joint appt. with Oncology and Medicine)|